ms85py/single_file_projects/README.md

 Most if not all of them stem from the Jetbrains Academy Python course, which I highly recommend.

-The projects have been (slightly) re-written so I won't have to be ashamed putting 'em on github. :P
+The projects have been slightly edited so it's not a complete freakshow, but I've absolutely tried my best to keep their original 'spirit' from the time I wrote them alive.

-If you want to see the full, unadultered versions including the learning process, head over to my gists, but be warned: it's 'global' hell:
+If you still want to see the full, unadultered versions including the learning process, head over to my gists, but be warned: it's 'global' hell:

 https://gist.github.com/ms85py